accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It is a privacy-focused, locally hosted AI chatbot that answers questions based on provided documents.
 It can be controlled through messaging apps like Telegram and WhatsApp.
 *   **Q: What is unique about its architecture?**
     A: It runs AI models locally on a dedicated server using Ollama, which can be woken on-demand (Wake-on-LAN).
 This ensures data privacy.
 The entire process is orchestrated by an n8n workflow.
-*   **Q: What technologies are used?**
+*   **Q: What technology was used in the LightRAG Chat project?**
-    A: The stack includes a Django API, Ollama for local model hosting, Supabase for vector storage, and n8n for workflow automation.
+    A: The core technologies were a Django API (built with Python), Ollama for local model hosting, n8n for workflow automation, and Supabase with pgvector for the vector database.

 © 2024 Accaderi.
 All rights reserved.